-The EAL team provides a dynamic program according to a student's needs.
+The EAL teacher provides a dynamic program according to a student's needs for our English Language Learners (ELL).
 The program consists of a combination of pull-out and push-in support that is least restrictive (all students with additional support needs should have the opportunity to be educated with non-additional needs peers, to the greatest extent appropriate).